-The following Campaignto Stop Killer Robots representatives can discuss the technical, legal, ethical, military, and other concerns over fully autonomous weapons as well as explain why an international ban treaty is needed and what it will take to get there.
+The following Campaign to Stop Killer Robots representatives can discuss technical, legal, ethical, operational, and other concerns over fully autonomous weapons as well as explain why an international ban treaty is needed and what it will take to get there.
 Hi-res photographs of campaign spokespersons are available on Flickr.
 Most spokespersons are on Twitter (list).

 Ms. Jody Williams, Nobel Peace Laureate